leagueofcake/discord_cakebot/docs/source/command_list.rst

 """""
 * ``!search <keyword>``

-Returns up to 1343 results.
+Displays up to 13 results at a time.
 Not case sensitive.
+If there are more than 13 results, use !page <number> to access the required page.

 Examples
 """"""""